wbamberg/e10s/articles/message-manager.md

 Chrome code and content scripts communicate back and forth using a messaging API which can include JSON arguments.
 Content scripts can send asynchronous or synchronous messages to chrome, but chrome can only send asynchronous messages to content.
 This is an intentional design decision made to prevent content code from making chrome code unresponsive.

-Where absolutely necessary, content scripts can pass wrappers called Cross Process Object Wrappers to chrome, and chrome can use these wrappers to get synchronous access to content objects.
+Where absolutely necessary, content scripts can pass wrappers called Cross Process Object Wrappers (also known as CPOWs) to chrome, and chrome can use these wrappers to get synchronous access to content objects.

 ### Content to chrome

-The content script can make the message synchronous or asynchronous.
+The content script can choose to send synchronous or asynchronous messages to chrome code.

+To send an asychronous message the content script uses the global `sendAsyncMessage()` function:

+    sendAsyncMessage("my-e10s-extension-message");

-To send an asychronous message the content script uses the global `sendAsyncMessage()` function. `sendAsyncMessage()` takes one mandatory parameter, which is the name of the message.
+`sendAsyncMessage()` takes one mandatory parameter, which is the name of the message.
 After that it can pass detailed data as a JSONable object, and after that it can pass any objects it wants to pass to content as a CPOW.

 The example below sends a message named "my-e10s-extension-message", with a `data` payload containing `details` and `tag` properties, and exposes the `event.target` object as a CPOW: